entando/entando-docs/vuepress/docs/next/docs/concepts/custom-resources.md

 The EntandoKeycloakServer Custom Resource is used to deploy and configure a Red Hat Keycloak Server instance on the cluster.
 After deploying this Keycloak instance, the Entando Operator will create a Kubernetes Secret that provides the necessary information for subsequent deployment operations to access the Keycloak instance as the Admin user.
-This allows the rest of the Entando Kubernetes Controllers to create a Keycloak OIDC (OpenID Connect) client for every HTTP service that gets deployed.
+This allows the rest of the Entando Kubernetes Controllers to create a Keycloak OpenID Connect (OIDC) client for every HTTP service that gets deployed.
 If you already have a Keycloak instance that you want to use, you can skip this custom resource entirely and simply create the `keycloak-admin-secret' in the operator's namespace as specified in [this tutorial](../../tutorials/devops/external-keycloak/).